 - Youth quotas, lower eligibility ages, proportional representation and inclusive parliaments are all factors that increase the number of young MPs.

-- Over 10 per cent of members are aged under 30 in Norway, Sweden and Finland.
-In San Marino, the Republic of the Gambia, Montenegro and Venezuela (Bolivarian Republic of), 10 per cent of MPs are under 30.
+- Over 10 per cent of members are aged under 30 in Norway, Armenia, San Marino, Gambia (the) and Belgium (Senate).

-- Denmark, Ukraine and Andorra have the highest proportion of MPs aged under 40 in lower or single houses of parliament.
+- Armenia, Ukraine and Italy have the highest proportion of MPs aged under 40 in lower or single houses of parliament.

-- Bhutan, Kenya and Somalia have the highest proportion of MPs aged under 40 in upper houses of parliament.
+- Belgium, Burundi and Jamaica have the highest proportion of MPs aged under 40 in upper houses of parliament.

-- Over 60 per cent of MPs in the single and lower chambers of Ukraine, Ethiopia and Andorra are aged under 45.
+- Over 60 per cent of MPs in the single and lower chambers of Armenia, Ukraine, and Turkmenistan are aged under 45.

-- More than 80 per cent of MPs in the upper house of the parliament of Bhutan and 40 per cent in Kenya and Afghanistan are aged under 45.
+- More than 40 per cent of MPs in the upper houses of the parliament of Belgium, Afghanistan, and Burundi are aged under 45.

 Youth and policy-making in parliaments